Kpressley86/unit-4-game/README.md

 Unlike the player's Attack Points, Counter Attack Power never changes.

 The Health Points, Attack Power and Counter Attack Power of each character must differ.

-No characters in the game can heal or recover Health Points.

 A winning player must pick their characters wisely by first fighting an enemy with low Counter Attack Power.
 This will allow them to grind Attack Power and to take on enemies before they lose all of their Health Points.
 Healing options would mess with this dynamic.